timofeysie/ruff-hashbrown/README.md

 ## What Is Hashbrown

 Hashbrown is a set of core and framework-specific packages for the UI along with LLM SDK wrappers for Node backends.
-Hashbrown makes it easy to embed intelligence in individual features and to orchestrate and dynamically update whole applications based on real-time, natural language inputs.
+Hashbrown makes it easy to embed intelligence in your React or Angular components.
+Use Hashbrown to generate user interfaces, turn natural language into structured data, and predict your user's next action.

 ## Installation